-• Romfelt Plaza (Doamna Ghica), Bucharest, Romania
+Romfelt Plaza (Doamna Ghica), Bucharest, Romania

 Romfelt Plaza is a residential complex located in Bucharest, Sector 2, relatively close to the city centre, easily accessible by public transport and nearby supporting facilities and green areas.

-During 2020 the last unit was sold.
+During 2020, the last unit of the complex was sold.